ravishanker12784/weka-service/README.md

 You can configure the application by modifying the `src/main/resources/application.properties` file.
 This file allows you to set various properties such as server port and database configurations.

-## License

-This project is licensed under the MIT License."# weka-service"